Five in Fifteen Webinar Series

 Webinar presented by Joan Herbers, PhD.
 Dr. Herbers served as AWIS President in 2010-2012 and is Co-PI for the STEM to Market program.
 Dr. Herbers is Professor of Evolution, Ecology & Organismal Biology and of Women’s, Gender, & Sexuality Studies at the Ohio State University.
 A former department chair and dean, Dr. Herbers studied academic STEM women’s participation in entrepreneurship and commercialization.
 With colleagues, she developed Project REACH, a curriculum that to encourages STEM women faculty to expand the reach of their research by engaging in commercialization activities.

-Salary Negotiation Skills in February
+Salary Negotiation Skills

 Practice Successful Salary Negotiation Techniques